 By April 1917, the 46th Battalion was further east at Bullecourt and close to the Hindenburg Line.
 An operation was planned for 10 April to attack the Hindenburg Line but postponed until the following day due to the weather.
 Located just east of Bullecourt, the battalion received orders at 4:30 am to move up to the “jump off” trench and wait for the call to move forward.
 Supported by four tanks, the role of the 46th was a mopping up party for the tanks.
 The tanks failed to meet their objective and there was “massive” counter-attack at 11.30 am.
 AT 9.30pm the battalion moved back to Vaulx-Vraucourt.

 For the battalion, the casualties from the operation were large with forty-three killed, one hundred missing, 206 wounded and thirty-eight wounded and missing.
 On a larger scale, there were 3,300 casualties from the Australian 4th Division.
 Due to heavy machine gun fire, most casualties from the 46th Battalion came in the 650 metres between the jumping off point and the objective.
 During that time, Matthew was running forward when shrapnel hit him in the thigh about 100 metres from the German trenches.
 Then a shell landed beside him almost burying him.

 In 1918, the Defence Department was again looking for John Joyce.
 Jane Dunn advised them she had looked for her father for months and she believed he wouldn’t know about the deaths of his sons.
-He was eventually tracked down around 1921 when he was living at the Commercial Hotel in Elizabeth Street, Melbourne.
-From around 1924, John was living in a boarding house at 220 A’Beckett street where he died in 1927 aged seventy-one.
+He was eventually tracked down around 1921 living at the Commercial Hotel in Elizabeth Street, Melbourne.
+From around 1924, John was living in a boarding house at 220 A’Beckett Street where he died in 1927 aged seventy-one.